home-assistant/home-assistant.io/source/getting-started/z-wave.markdown

 ### {% linkable_title Installation %}

 To allow Home Assistant to talk to your Z-Wave USB stick you will have to compile the OpenZWave library and install the related [python-OpenZWave package](https://github.com/OpenZWave/python-openzwave).
-This can be done as follows. _(Note: The Home Assistant docker image has support for Z-Wave built-in)_
+This can be done as follows. _(Note: The Home Assistant docker image and the All In One installer have support for Z-Wave already built-in!)_

 Make sure you have the correct dependencies installed before running the script: